VidhiRameshParakhiya/CS639-Team-4/README.md

 [Click here for document](https://docs.google.com/document/d/1AehQZQm7d2KNT1E8Yo1ksM4TPzkNFkopJygaZW_1S2A/edit?tab=t.0)

 # Description
-The Mental Healthcare App is a digital wellness companion designed to help users navigate and manage their emotions effectively.
-By offering personalized activity suggestions tailored to the user's current emotional state, the app empowers individuals to take proactive steps toward improving their mental well-being.
-Users can select from emotional states such as happy, sad, depressed, or anxious, and receive actionable recommendations like dancing, journaling, relaxation exercises, or guided meditations.
+SoulSync is a unique digital wellness tool that helps people effectively control their emotions.
+Users can choose from a variety of activities, such as writing, guided meditation, or ways to relax, based on their mood: happy, sad, depressed, or anxious.
-This app stands out with its focus on simplicity, real-time support, and personalized care.
-It aims to make emotional self-care accessible to everyone, fostering better mental health practices and helping users build resilience in their daily lives.
-With its intuitive interface and science-backed techniques, the app serves as a practical tool for enhancing emotional balance and reducing stress.
+The app offers a feed with videos and articles about mindfulness and mental health, as well as a mood tracker to observe emotional changes over time.
+SoulSync improves durability and balance in daily life by making emotional self-care easy, accessible, and efficient with its user-friendly interface.

 ## Major Features
 - Mood Selection: